-To be honest, early third generation base Pontiac Firebirds don’t really classify as muscle cars.
-I mean, how can something powered by 88-horsepower 2.5L 4-cylinder Iron Duke be, in any way related with the muscle car scene?
-Then again, Firebird used to be one of the most coveted muscle cars in seventies and eighties.
+To be honest, the early third generation base Pontiac Firebirds don’t really classify as muscle cars.
+I mean, how can something powered by an 88-horsepower 2.5L 4-cylinder Iron Duke be, in any way related with the muscle car scene?
+Then again, the Firebird used to be one of the most coveted muscle cars in seventies and eighties.
 Especially performance Trans Am versions.
 This time without the screaming chicken donning their hoods, 1982 Trans Am’s also failed to deliver.
 Powered by 305ci small-block V8, they only yielded 165 ponies.
 I know they were choked by regulations, but come on!
 It’s the same Firebird that was chosen for the role of KITT (Knight Industries Two Thousand) in the cult Knight Rider TV series.
 One would expect much more out of it.

 At least third generation brought fresh and bold new styling.
 Firebird received contemporary rounded off edges alongside its F-body partner Camaro.
 But all that pizzazz wasn’t enough to conceal the fact Firebird was slower than average grandma’s old wagon.
 Hell, I know of mopeds with more power than that.
-While we’re here, let’s also throw Iron Duke-powered F-body 1982 Chevy Camaro into the list.
+While we’re here, let’s also throw Iron Duke-powered F-body 1982 Chevrolet Camaro into the list.
 I just can’t bear going through all this again somewhere down the line.

 1975 Chevrolet Camaro